adnaan/gomodest-template/README.md

 ```
 Notice that a `view` is always enclosed in `define content` template definition.

-### Step 6: Data templating
+### Step 6: Render view

-To pass data to the template we use `html/template` package.
+To render the view with data we use a wrapper over the `html/template` package.

 ```go
 r.Get("/", indexLayout.Handle("home",